-Obviously, I was silent and slack-jawed.
+I was silent and slack-jawed.
 Meleva freaked out and asked the man 1,000,000 questions.
 Grace jumped for joy.
-Prescott was suddenly there, smiling.
+My friend was suddenly there, smiling.
 He helped me with the papers.
 This all happened simultaneously.
 Despite my shock at this great news, I noticed that everyone had a different reaction.

-I wondered if Prescott knew about Alice’s rebirth when he planned the trip, but I never asked him in the dream.
+I wondered if my friend knew about Alice’s rebirth when he planned the trip, but I never asked him in the dream.
 I was in shock.
 I don’t say much when I’m in shock.

 And then they brought Alice to me, and it was as if nothing dreadful had ever happened.
 I loved her, and she loved me, the exact way we loved each other before the tragedy.
 She then puckered her tiny lips and kissed me.
 I was peaceful and so very happy.

 Suddenly, Alice, Grace, and I were on vacation with my family.
-(I’m not sure where Prescott and Meleva went.
+(I’m not sure where my friend and Meleva went.
 I suppose in dream-life I don’t force people to go on vacation with my family.)
 With great excitement, I told everyone what happened with Alice.

 No one seemed to think Alice coming back to life was extraordinary.
 They were happy to see her, but they did not seem impressed that she had triumphed over death.
 Someone said, “I think you’ll need to get her speech lessons.
 She’s clearly delayed.”